 Millennials need to create a financial plan to tackle debt.
 Nearly one-third of millennials have more than $30k in debt.
 This is compared to one-third of Gen X and one-fifth of Baby Boomers.

 While millennials may have many short-term financial goals, focusing on long-term ones is essential.
 These are goals that can take more than five years to achieve.
-They can include buying a home, starting a family, or retiring.
+They can include buying a home(check the new house for sale in Porto), starting a family, or retiring.
 Millennials should also create an emergency fund.
 This fund can be used for emergencies such as car repairs.

 Millennials can make smart investments appropriate for their investment horizon and risk appetite.
 They can save up to $25,000 yearly in tax-advantaged accounts, such as 401ks and IRAs.

 A millennial’s portfolio should have substantial equity exposure, particularly stocks.
 Stocks are long-term investments, and the market will fluctuate over time.
 This means that they naturally have more volatility.
 They can be purchased individually or through mutual funds and ETFs.

 In addition, millennials have access to tax-advantaged accounts, such 401Ks, and IRAs, which grow tax-free over time.
 In addition, many millennials are using apps to review their investment prospects.
 This helps them adjust their investments based on current market conditions.